owen-the-kid/TwitchTB/README.md

 ##Something to report

-open a issue on the GitHub or send me a message in the Tizenbrew Server or DM me on discord at '''theupsidedownshaggy'''
+open a issue on the GitHub or send me a message in the Tizenbrew Server or DM me on discord at theupsidedownshaggy

 ## License